 Finding a Vet

 In May 2016 Bunny was only 6 years old.
 That’s way too young to be permanently blind if you have a choice!
 Even though Bunny was adapting to the new situation and could have led a nice life even while blind, we decided to go for the surgery.
 Unfortunately, there are not many Ophthalmologists who will perform surgery on rabbits.
 Our regular local vet contacted several animal hospitals in the area and none were willing to operate on Bunny.
 The closest one to us was nearly 3 hours away in Raleigh, NC.
-We didn’t know anything specific about the surgery and also didn’t know if Bunny would even qualify, but we made an appointment for an exam on Tuesday, June 14th.
+We didn’t know anything specific about the surgery and also didn’t know if Bunny would even qualify (for example, if the retinas are damaged, removing the cataracts will not restore vision), but we made an appointment for an exam on Tuesday, June 14th 2016.
 The surgery would be a day later and Bunny would have to stay until Thursday for observation.
 Ophthalmologists will need a referral from a regular vet, so even though you can find one online and contact them to see if they will treat rabbits, a regular vet will have to make the appointment for you after a general exam.

 The Initial Exam

 After the 3 hour car ride, we arrived at NC State Veterinary Hospital.
 The female human, Bunny, and Bailey.
 At first I had to answer questions about Bunny; how he lived, what he ate, and what kind of medical issues he had in the past.
 Then the hospital’s small animal vet, Dr. Walters, came in to take Bunny to the Ophthalmologist, Dr. Westermeyer.
 I was not present during the exam, but Dr. Walters explained it to me in the discharge papers as follows: